Murder of Cecilia Strzyzowski: Investigation

-Since 6 June, the day the disappearance was reported, the Prosecutor's Office immediately activated the protocol for searching for people and femicide.
+Once the disappearance was reported on 6 June, the Prosecutor's Office immediately activated the protocol for missing people and femicide.
 In addition, it intervened in the Criminal Intelligence Department (Search for Missing or Missing Persons Division), Complex Investigations Department (Homicide and Capture Division), Complex Investigations Department (Cybercrime Division), Fight Against Human Trafficking Department; Complex Investigations Department; Press Division; Police Agreement; Highway Police Directorate (Verifications Division).
-Also, requests for corresponding reports from geo-connections, telephone companies, WhatsApp, Instagram and Facebook.
+Also, it requested reports from geo-connections, telephone companies, WhatsApp, Instagram and Facebook.

-On 8 June, the Provincial System of the Ministry of Security and Justice of Chaco together with the Federal Person Search System are working to search for Cecilia.
-For her part, the secretary of Human Rights and Gender of the province, Silvana Pérez, requested that the investigation be carried out with a gender perspective, sending a notification to the federal Ministry of Women, Genders and Diversity.
-The Argentine Federal Police, Airport Security Police, Argentine National Gendarmerie and Argentine Naval Prefecture were alerted, so that controls could be carried out at road posts, airports, bus terminals, provincial and international borders, to find the whereabouts.
-That same day, Cecilia's kidnapped cell phone was requested to be opened and the requested reports were entered into Telecom Personal and Flow.
+On 8 June, the Provincial System of the Ministry of Security and Justice of Chaco together with the Federal Person Search System were working to search for Cecilia.
+The secretary of Human Rights and Gender for the province, Silvana Pérez, requested that the investigation be carried out with a gender perspective, sending a notification to the federal Ministry of Women, Genders and Diversity.
+The Argentine Federal Police, Airport Security Police, Argentine National Gendarmerie and Argentine Naval Prefecture were alerted, so that controls could be carried out at road posts, airports, bus terminals, and provincial and international borders to find Cecilia's whereabouts.
+That same day, Cecilia's cell phone was requested to be unlocked and the requested reports were entered into Telecom Personal and Flow.

-On 12 Jun,e the Public Prosecutor's Office created a specific prosecutorial team to investigate the disappearance, made up of Jorge Fernando Gómez and Nelia Velázquez.
+On 12 June, the Public Prosecutor's Office created a specific prosecutorial team to investigate the disappearance, made up of Jorge Fernando Gómez and Nelia Velázquez.